reveal-co/django-json-api/README.md

 It is possible to path a `auth` parameter to the `JSONAPIClient` in order to dynamically set the authorization headers on requests before sending them to the remote HTTP server.

+In a similar way, it is possible to specify `auth` in the models' `Meta`.

 ```python
 import jwt
 import time